Elaine081972/leaflet-challenge/README.md

  - Uses USGS GeoJSON data.
 'All earthquakes in the Past 7 days' was the data set that was used.
 It is updated every minute.
 A number of other feeds can be used.

- - A map using Leaflet was created.
+ - A map using Leaflet/mapbox was created.
 It plots all of the earthquakes from the data set based on longitude and latitude coordinates.

  - Two maps were created - a street map and a dark map version (either can be clicked on to view)